Dog Growls and Barks at Strangers When At Home

 It sounds to me like over-protectiveness of you, as well as some separation anxiety (panting and whining when you leave, always being under foot).

 One thing you can do is to start implementing some balanced training methods.
 One side of the coin is praise (for responding appropriately to a command given, or ignoring a distraction, ect.), and the other side is correction (for ignoring your command, for growling or barking at another dog or person).

-Try to keep a leash and collar on your dog as much as possible in the house (when you are home) if much of the problems occur there.
+Try to keep a leash and collar on your dog as much as possible in the house (when you are home) if many of the problems occur there.
 When you need to correct, loosen the leash for a split second, pop up fast, firm, and on time, and then loosen the leash again.
 Praise immediately when she stops growling, etc.